Sid-Bhatia-0/SimpleDraw.jl/README.md

 SD.draw!(image, shape, color)
 ```

-Under the hood, it calls other `draw!` methods that automatically take care of some basic optimizations (see [Drawing optimizations](#drawing-optimizations)).
-Then there are `draw!` methods of the form `SD.draw!(f, image, shape, color)` that are heavily used internally.
+Under the hood, it calls internal `_draw!` methods that automatically take care of some basic optimizations (see [Drawing optimizations](#drawing-optimizations)).
+Then there are `_draw!` methods of the form `SD._draw!(f, image, shape, color)` that are heavily used internally.
 Here, `f` can roughly be thought of as a drawing function applied to every pixel of the shape.
-This offers a lot of flexibility with the "brush-stroke" and significantly increases code reuse.
+This offers a lot of flexibility with the "brush-stroke" and significantly decreases code duplication.
 At the same time, it does not adversely affect performance.
 Most users will not need to use these methods directly, but in case you do, please look up the source code as their usage is not very well documented as of now.

 By default, the `draw!` function is safe, that is, it draws only those pixels of the shape that lie within the bounds of the image.
 So you don't have to worry about your program breaking even if it tries to draw something outside the bounds of the `image`.
 That being said, certain basic optimizations are already enabled for drawing most shapes.
 See [Drawing optimizations](#drawing-optimizations).